Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Conveniently located to serve Fort Myers

 Entropion is a condition in which an eyelid turns inward.
 The lashes often rub against the eye and it can be very uncomfortable.
-Dr. Stephen Laquis has a great deal of experience performing treatment for entropion in Fort Myers.
+Dr. Stephen Laquis is a highly skilled ophthalmic plastic and reconstructive surgeon who has a great deal of experience performing treatment for entropion in Fort Myers.

 Entropion occurs as a result of laxity of tendons and/or muscles, trauma, scarring, or previous surgeries.